jacobdeane/blog/content/blog/building-a-gps-based-time-server.md

 Even though GPS provides highly accurate time, it's a best practice to have multiple time sources and let ntpd sort it out: if the GPS antenna gets disloged or blocked or something, we want at least *some* semblance of accurate time rather than just freewheeling with no real time source.

 Edit */etc/ntp.conf* and you should see that there are a number of pools in there already - I have commented out all but the first two pools.
-Need to test what difference this makes...
+Ideally I need to find some UK based stratum-1 servers to add here instead - network time lag is key here, I don't want to be grabing time from half way around the world!

 ```shell
 # pool.ntp.org maps to about 1000 low-stratum NTP servers.
 Your server will